 Basic income per common share is based on the net income for the period divided by the weighted average common shares outstanding.
 Diluted income per common share assumes the exercise of outstanding, dilutive stock options using the treasury stock method.
-On January 21, 2004, the Company announced a 2-for-1 stock split that will be effective for shareholders of record as of March 17, 2004.
-The Company expects the additional shares to be distributed on or before March 29, 2004.
-The share information included herein does not reflect the effect of such stock split.
+On January 21, 2004, the Company announced a 2-for-1 stock split that was effective for shareholders of record as of March 17, 2004.
+The additional shares were distributed on March 29, 2004.
+The share information included herein has been restated to reflect the effect of such stock split.